alexa-labs/skill-sample-nodejs-space-explorer/README.md

 ### Astronomy Pictures

-You can view a random image from the Astronomy Picture of the Day archives by saying:
+You can view a random image from NASA's Astronomy Picture of the Day archives by saying:

 - _Alexa, show me a random image._
 - _Alexa, show me a space image._